-We have been reflecting on these successes to ensure that the final year of the Discover England Fund delivers additionally and benefits in areas that have so far not significantly featured in grant funded activity.
+We have been reflecting on these successes to ensure that the third year of the Discover England Fund delivers additionally and benefits in areas that have so far not significantly featured in grant funded activity.

-These projects will:
+These projects would:

 - Be of a value of up to £250K